Return to Mobility Scooter Insurance FAQs

 Mobility Scooter Insurance

-What type of mobility vehicle are covered?
+What type of Mobility Vehicle are covered?

 Manual and powered wheelchairs and mobility scooters are medical devices for those who cannot walk or who have difficulty walking.
 In law you will still find them called 'invalid carriages'.
 There are three types of 'invalid carriage' defined in 'The Use of Invalid Carriages on Highways Regulations 1988':